tryolabs/react-examples/dnd/README.md

 };
 ```

-Next, we define the `Item` component, and declare it draggable.
+First, we define the `Item` component, and declare it draggable.
 Because React
 DND, like the underlying HTML5 drag-and-drop API, supports dragging *data* as
 well as visible objects, we have to decalare what kind of data should be moved
 along with the component.
 The `beginDrag` function does it, and in this case we